jruchaud/babel-concat/README.md

 # babel-concat
-Use to concat JS file after babel transformation.
+Use to concat JS files after babel transformation.